|Last Quarterly Update:||12/21/2015|

 Companies in this industry install and repair roofing, siding, and gutters for homes and businesses.
 Major US companies include CentiMark, D C Taylor, and Tecta America.

-The US roofing and siding industry includes about 20,000 companies with combined annual revenue of about $30 billion.
+The US roofing and siding industry includes about 24,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $34 billion.
 Key growth drivers include increased construction and renovation activity.

 Demand for roofing services is closely tied to maintenance needs and new construction.
-Profitability depends on efficient operations.
+Demand for replacement and repair is closely tied to storm activity.
+Profitability depends on efficient operations and management of raw materials and labor expenses.
 Large companies have advantages in being able to manage multiple projects simultaneously and to serve customers with multiple locations.
-Companies compete based mainly on price.
-Most companies in the industry are small.
+Smaller firms can compete by specializing in a specific service such as reroofing or building type.

 Commercial and residential roofing differ significantly, and most companies specialize in one or the other.
+Some companies offer both commercial and residential services.
 Because roofs need regular maintenance, roofing provides relatively steady work compared to contracting that depends chiefly on new construction.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options